Anthony Keck (Tiverton MP): Personal life

-Keck died in his house in Bell Yard, Chancery Lane, off the Strand in December 1695.
+Keck died in his house in Bell Yard, Chancery Lane, off the Strand in December 1695. and was buried at Blunsdon in Wiltshire.
 He left property in Drury Lane, Fulham, Hampstead, Gloucestershire and Wiltshire to his only son Francis, with provision to lay out £29,000 on further purchases of lands for him.

 Descendants

-Through his only son Francis, he was grandfather to Martha Keck (wife of David James), mother of Anthony James (later Keck) (who married Anne Busby of Beaumont), himself the father of Anthony James Keck who was also a politician for Lancashire and Leicestershire.
-His great-grandson was George Anthony Legh Keck of Bank Hall who was also an MP for Leicestershire.
+Anthony's son, Francis, died in 1728, and his son, John, and daughter, Mary Dutton, died without issue in 1729.

 Through his daughter Catherine, he was a grandfather of John Tracy of Stanway House, who married Anne Atkins (the only daughter of Sir Robert Atkins of Saperton, Chief Baron of the Exchequer).
 They were parents of Anthony Keck who married Lady Susan Hamilton (a daughter of James Hamilton, 4th Duke of Hamilton) in 1736.
 Anthony, a protégé of the Duke of Marlborough and an MP for Woodstock, succeeded to his great-uncle Francis Keck's estates at Great Tew in Oxfordshire in 1729, adopting the name of Keck according to a condition of the bequest.

 Through his daughter Elizabeth, he was a grandfather of Mary Freeman, who married Walter Edwards and had issue.

 Through his daughter Winifred, he was a grandfather of John Nicholl, whose daughter was the great heiress Margaret Nicholl (1736–1768) who married James Brydges, 3rd Duke of Chandos but had no issue.
 Margaret inherited from her cousin Robert Keck the famous portrait, allegedly of William Shakespeare, which is now called the Chandos portrait.